yerining/vagrant_multi_vm/README.md

 # vagrant-multi-apache-mysql

+Edited by Hyung-Jong Kim on 4/8/2021

 This project is a updated version of https://github.com/rankinjl/vagrant-multi-apache-mysql.
 I just updated Some php codes to show the updated data.

 Use Vagrant and VirtualBox to set up multiple VMs on a private network: one Apache WebExampleBox with a form on a web page and one MySQL DBExampleBox that receives and stores this form data.